juansalinas-xyz/greenplus-adrs/frontend/docs/adr/20240130-framework-css.md

 ## Decision Outcome

-Chosen option: Tailwindcss and , Material-UI because ...
+Chosen option: Tailwindcss and Material-UI.
+Tailwindcss offers flexibility to create components from scratch, Material-UI offers a set of ready-to-use components

 ### Positive Consequences

-- [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]
-- …
+- The development process will be faster using Material-UI and using Tailwindcss will give flexibility because it allows to create components from scratch

 ### Negative Consequences

-- [e.g., compromising quality attribute, follow-up decisions required, …]
-- …

 ## Pros and Cons of the Options